 | YouTube thumbnail | 1280 × 720 px |

-Free
+Free options

-Paid
+Paid options

 Analytics

-Two sensible stacks
+Two sensible starting stacks

 - Scheduling: Buffer free or Meta Business Suite